metagentools/VStrains/README.md

 <a name="sec3.2"></a>
 ## Support SPAdes

-For SPAdes, we recommend to use `--careful` option for more accurate assembly graph and contigs result.
+For SPAdes, we recommend to use `--careful` option for more accurate assembly results.
 Please use `assembly_graph_after_simplification.gfa` and `contigs.paths` as input, and set `-a` flag to `spades`.
 Example usage as below:

 ```bash
 python scr/vstrains.py -a spades -g assembly_graph_after_simplification.gfa -p contigs.paths -o output_dir -fwd forward.fastq -rve reverse.fastq